Fannin County Family Crisis Center 24/7 Hotline 903-583-7000

 Fannin County Family Crisis Center was organized through Friends of the Family in Cooke County in 1985.
 Services at that time were provided by staff from Cooke County.
 Beginning in 1988, services were provided through the Grayson County Women’s Shelter.

-In 1998 the center was awarded a grant from the Office of the Attorney general for Sexual Assault Prevention and Crisis Services.
-In 1999 the agency was also awarded with a grant from the Meadows Foundation to Further Education in school aged children to help prevent violence.
+In 1998, the center was awarded a grant from the Office of the Attorney General for Sexual Assault Prevention and Crisis Services.
+In 1999, the agency was also awarded a grant from the Meadows Foundation for Further Education in school-aged children to help prevent violence.
 That grant was used to build and promote the Teen Anger Management Education Program.
-The Meadows Grant was a one-time award-not an ongoing grant.
+The Meadows Grant was a one-time award, not an ongoing grant.

-During 2003-2006 the Office of the Attorney general made additional funds available for FCFCC’s Outreach Program.
+During 2003-2006, the Office of the Attorney General made additional funds available for FCFCC’s Outreach Program.
 This grant was the OVAG (Other Victims Assistance Grant).
-With these funds outreach offices were set up in Honey Grove with a donated office from the Housing Authority and in Leonard in donated space from the Leonard Police Department.
-Each of those offices were staffed two days a week with two staff members.
+With these funds, outreach offices were set up in Honey Grove with a donated office from the Housing Authority, and also in Leonard in donated space from the Leonard Police Department.
+Each of those offices was staffed two days a week with two staff members.

-During the 2012 funding year the RVAG grant was changed to Other Victims Assistance Grant (OVAG) and again funded this agency.
-In addition the center was awarded a regular grant from HHSC.
-The 2013 funding year brought a cooperative grant with Fannin, Grayson and Cooke Counties to receive funds from the Office of the Governor Victims of Crime Act.
-In 2015 it was decided that each agency would apply separately and FCFCC was funded.
+During the 2012 funding year, the RVAG grant was changed to the Other Victims Assistance Grant (OVAG) and again funded this agency.
+Additionally, the center was awarded a regular grant from HHSC.
+The 2013 funding year brought a cooperative grant with Fannin, Grayson, and Cooke Counties to receive funds from the Office of the Governor Victims of Crime Act.
+In 2015, it was decided that each agency would apply separately and FCFCC was funded.

-The current fiscal year, 2019, the center receives SAPCS-State, VOCA and HHSC.
+For the current fiscal year, the center receives SAPCS-State, VOCA, and HHSC.